Snow Camping

 Learning Goals

-• Gear management
+• Gear management to stay warm and dry.

 • Cultural history